What is the Sooke Community Choir all about?

 Yes, all sheet music is provided.
 Please use pencil to make notations in your music: no pens or highlighters!
 If you feel you must highlight, photocopy the music and mark the photocopy.
 It is helpful to keep your music in alphabetical order in your binder so that you can find the next piece quickly during practices.
 Put your name and phone number on the card inside your binder.
 Once the concert order is announced, put your music in concert order.
 Practice tracks are made available for each section (Soprano, Alto, Tenor or Bass) as well as combined tracks with all four parts and accompaniment.
 Members are expected to practice at home.
 We are striving to perform without the need for written music, so memorization of a portion of the music may be requested.

 We are a non-profit society run by volunteers, and we employ an Artistic Director, and Accompanist, and occasional musical guests.
-The foundation of the choir is run by an executive consisting of President, Vice President, Secretary, Treasurer and several Directors at large, and there are over 40 volunteer positions.
+The foundation of the choir is run by a board consisting of President, Vice President, Secretary, Treasurer, Daily Treasurer, and several Directors at large, and there are over 40 volunteer positions.
 You will be encouraged to volunteer your time throughout the year.
-To check out who is leading each volunteer area, see About Us.

 Yes.
 This wardrobe changes from performance to performance.
-We often wear black from the waist down and a white shirt with a scarf that is provided by the choir.
-Jewelry should be kept to a minimum – small, discrete earrings, watches, rings.
-Our wardrobe shirts, scarves, vests, etc. may change with the theme of concert.
 The SCC vests we sometimes wear were designed by Carey Newman.
 The First Nations’ dolphin design represents sound, rhythm, breath, communication, playfulness, love and social conduct – all characteristics that help to make a successful community choir.
 The red colour stands for life, black for strength and the white buttons stand for harmony.
 The vests were made by choir members under the direction of Edith Newman.
 Additional vests were made in 2010, with a grant from the Sooke District.

 Regular breathing practice will allow you to minimize the number of breaths you require and help you to breathe correctly in accordance with the music phrasing of each piece.
 Practice breath control, especially diaphragm breathing, to increase your lung capacity.
 Perhaps use the drive to rehearsals to warm up with voice exercises.
 Think about the meaning of the words in a song and try to match the feeling with the melody.
 If questions or problems arise, please talk to your section leader during the break or before or after rehearsal.
 If the problem is still not resolved, talk to the music director or a member of the executive after practice.
 Above all, have fun!